ng-apimock/core/docs/api/get-recordings.md

-Returns all the recordings that [@ng-apimock/core](https://github.com/ng-apimock/core) has made.
+Returns all the recordings that [@ng-apimock/core](https://github.com/ng-apimock/core) has captured.
 In order for recordings to be captured, make sure to enable the recording functionality.

 ## Usage